 12.4.7.5.1 Trailhead Improvements and No S.R.
-210 Roadside Parking within 1⁄4 Mile of Trailheads Alternative
+210 Roadside Parking within 1/4 Mile of Trailheads Alternative

 Because the Cog Rail Alternative would impact the Grit Mill, Gate Buttress, and Lisa Falls Trailheads, these trailheads would need to be replaced.
 The water quality impacts are discussed in Section 12.4.7.2, S.R.
 210 - North Little Cottonwood Road to Alta.
 Parking improvements at the Bridge and White Pine Trailheads with the Trailhead Improvements and No S.R.
 210 Roadside Parking within 1⁄4 Mile of Trailheads Alternative would be improved, and stormwater BMPs would be implemented in compliance with UDOT's Stormwater Quality Design Manual.
 If the Grit Mill Trailhead is impacted, it would be reconfigured to replace its BMPs and restrooms.
 This trailhead parking alternative would add about 1.5 acres of new pavement area in Little Cottonwood Canyon.
-Given the small amount of impervious area that would be added, the modeled instream water quality of Little Cottonwood Creek with this trailhead parking alternative would be the same as with the No-Action Alternative.
-With the exception of phosphorus concentrations, which would be the same as with the No-Action Alternative, no numeric water quality standards associated with Little Cottonwood Creek's beneficial uses would be exceeded.
+Given the small amount of impervious area that would be added, the modeled in-stream water quality of Little Cottonwood Creek with this trailhead parking alternative would be the same as with the No-Action Alternative, no numeric water quality standards associated with Little Cottonwood Creek's beneficial uses would be exceeded.